espocrm/ext-template/README.md

 ## Configuration

 Create `config.json` file in the root directory.
-This config will be merged with `config-default.json`.
+When reading, this config will be merged with `config-default.json`.
 You can override default parameters in the created config.

 Parameters: